 Temples of Angkor Wat

-Among the first westerners to “discover” Angkor Wat in 1864, French naturalist/explorer Henri Mouhot described the Khmer ruins as “grander than anything left to us by Greece or Rome,” – it’s difficult to disagree.
-The temples of Angkor, built between the 8th and 13th centuries, when the Khmer civilization was at the height of its development, represent one of human-kind’s most astonishing and enduring architectural achievements.
+Among the first westerners to “discover” Angkor Wat in 1864, French naturalist/explorer Henri Mouhot described the Khmer ruins as “grander than anything left to us by Greece or Rome” and we find it difficult to disagree.
+The temples of Angkor, built between the 8th and 13th-centuries, when the Khmer civilization was at the height of its development, represent one of human-kind’s most astonishing and enduring architectural achievements.
 These temples are spread out over approximately 40 miles around the village of Siem Reap, about 192 miles from Phnom Penh and range from single towers made of bricks to vast stone complexes.
 There are two main sites where the Khmer temples are located.
 The first is Roulos, the first Khmer capital in the Angkor area, which is about 10 miles SE of Siem Reap, where only a few of the earlier temples were built.
-In the late 9th century, Yasovarman I moved the capital to the immediate vicinity of Siem Reap.
-This much larger site, City of Angkor, is where the majority of Khmer temples are located.
+In the late 9th-century, Yasovarman I moved the capital to the immediate vicinity of Siem Reap.
+This much larger site, the City of Angkor, is where the majority of Khmer temples are located.
 However, Khmer temples can also be found in many other parts of Cambodia, China, Thailand, Laos, and Vietnam.
 Angkor’s mix of Hindu and Buddhist iconography is truly remarkable.

 The striking Bayon Temple, with its 54 mesmerizing “face towers”, is a truly remarkable site within the Angkor Thom complex.
-Every facet is carved with a large mystic appearance, the shadow of a smile on its lips, assumed to be that of King Jayavarman VII, the most productive architect of Khmer temples.
-What looks like a chaotic pile of giant rocks is, in fact, a labyrinthine of maze corridors, stairways, and colonnades that delight the senses.
-Each of the 37 surviving towers is adorned with four serene heads, even more, surreal at sunset.
+Every facet is carved with a large mystic appearance, the shadow of a smile on its lips, assumed to be that of King Jayavarman VII, the most productive architect of the Khmer temples.
+What looks like a chaotic pile of giant rocks is, in fact, a labyrinthine of corridors, stairways, and colonnades that delight the senses.
+Each of the 37 surviving towers is adorned with four serene heads even more surreal at sunset.

-This small, delicate temple, approx. 15 mi. from Siem Reap village, was built by Jayavarman V and finished in 968 AD.
-Banteay Srei, meaning ‘Citadel of the Women,’ is a Hindu temple dedicated to Shiva.
-It is said the temple must have been built by a woman, as the elaborate carvings are too fine for the touch of a man; carvings are breathtaking in their delicacy.
+This small, delicate temple, approximately 15 miles from Siem Reap village, was built by Jayavarman V and finished in 968 AD.
+Banteay Srei, meaning “Citadel of the Women,” is a Hindu temple dedicated to Shiva.
+It is said the temple must have been built by a woman, as the elaborate carvings are too fine for the touch of a man.
+The carvings are breathtaking in their delicacy.
 Comprised of several buildings, Banteay Srei features some very beautiful three-dimensional filigree relief work in pink sandstone.
 Almost every inch of the buildings are covered in decoration, most with delicate apsaras (heavenly dancers) with lotus flowers in their hands.
 This is among our favorite temples!

-One of the few Hindu temples within Angkor Thom’s gates, Baphuon dates to the 1060s and was recently reopened after a lengthy restoration.
+One of the few Hindu temples within Angkor Thom’s gates, Baphuon dates back to the 1060s and was recently reopened after a lengthy restoration.
 Located northwest of the Bayon, the temple represents Mt.
 Meru (sacred to Hinduism).
-Built in the western face of the Baphuon is a giant reclining Buddha, added in the 15th century after the region converted from Hinduism to Buddhism.
+Built in the western face of the Baphuon is a giant reclining Buddha, added in the 15th-century, after the region converted from Hinduism to Buddhism.

 The massive “Churning of the Sea of Milk” bas-relief, which stands apart for the quality of its carving, ingenious composition, and the impressive measures conservators have taken to ensure its longevity.
 The relief depicts an ancient Indian story.
 Lord Vishnu cajoles demons (asuras) and gods (devas) into working together to produce an elixir of immortality they both covet.
 They churn the waters of the cosmic ocean using a sacred mountain as a pivot and a supernatural, five-headed snake as a rope.

-This impressive 8-1/2 ft. wall with its carved elephants and giant garudas that adorn its walls spans the heart of Angkor Thom.
+This impressive 8.5 foot wall, with its carved elephants and giant garudas that adorn it, spans the heart of Angkor Thom.
 Garudas are mythical creatures resembling birds found in both Hindu and Buddhist mythology.